In This Article

 It is not free.
 Under IRS rules, the fair market value (FMV) of products you receive from brands is taxable income.
 This applies whether or not you signed a formal contract, whether or not the brand sends you a 1099, and whether or not you actually use the product in your content.

-I work with content creators and influencers who receive gifted products regularly.
-The rules are clear but widely misunderstood.
+Content creators and influencers who receive gifted products regularly need to understand these rules.
+They are clear but widely misunderstood.
 Here is how it actually works.

 IRC Section 61 defines gross income as "all income from whatever source derived."
 That includes compensation received in the form of property, not just cash.
 When a brand sends you a product and there is any expectation, whether explicit or implied, that you will feature it, review it, post about it, or even just keep it and be seen using it, that product is compensation for services.
 The value of that compensation is the product's fair market value at the time you receive it.